alex-sir/pomotimer/README.md

 ### Step-by-Step Guide

 1. Begin your work session.
 Focus 100% on the task, try not to get distracted.
-2. You finished you work session.
+2. You finished your work session.
 One pomodoro complete.
 Relax on your short break.
 3. Short break over.
 Repeat steps 1-2 until you are on your fourth work session.
 4. You are now on your last pomodoro before the long break.
 Work hard and push through.
-5. Time for the long break.
+5. Last pomodoro complete, it's time for the long break.
 If studying, go over what you learned in your head.
 Take a walk or sit down, whatever helps you.
-6. Repeat the process at step 1 until your done with working.
+6. Repeat the process at step 1 until you are done with working.

 ### Keyboard Shortcuts